 Duda’s widget builder is a great tool that’s not often seen among website builders.
 Although you will need to have a certain level of coding experience to use it, it enables the creation of personalized design elements that you can integrate with your website.

-Duda offers a great selection of search engine optimization (SEO) features, including a global content delivery network (CDN), dynamic serving, Robots.txt support, 301 redirects, and customizable page URLs.
+Duda offers a great selection of SEO features, including a global CDN, dynamic serving, Robots.txt support, 301 redirects, and customizable page URLs.
 Using these, you can boost your search engine ranking and increase organic traffic.

 With Duda’s collaboration tools, your entire team can work together on one project.
 Through the built-in admin panel, you can assign permissions to ensure that the relevant people are working within their roles.